sechalie/wp-jquery-cookies-ui-tabs/readme.txt

-This jquery plugin is coding for WP.
+This is jquery plugin is coding for WP.
 Enjoy it!